danfuzz/samizdat/doc/notes/startup-walk-through.md

     within the core library, in particular from `corelib/modules/core.ModuleSystem/main`.

-4. In `lib/init.c`, the bootstrap module system is asked to load the core library as a module.
-In particular, it is told to load the `main` file at the base of the core library.
+4. In `lib/init.c`, the bootstrap module system is asked to `run` the core library as a module.
+That is, it calls the `run` function defined in the bootstrap module system.

-5. The bootstrap module system &mdash; this is the code in `corelib/modules/core.ModuleSystem` &mdash; loads and evaluates the library's `main`.
+5. The `run` function loads and evaluates the library's `main`.
 This immediately causes a couple modules to be loaded within the bootstrap module loader, and it returns the core library's top-level binding map.
     This is a map with a single binding of `"main"` to a function (which is the usual case for "application modules").

-6. Back in `lib/init.c`, the core library's `main` binding is looked up, and is called as a function, passing it the primitive global environment and the filesystem path to the core library.
+6. The `run` function tehn looks up the core library's `main` binding, and calls it as a function, passing it the primitive global environment and the filesystem path to the core library.
+These two arguments are what it was passed from `lib/init.c`.

-7. The core library's `main` &mdash; this is the code in `corelib/main` &mdash;
-    uses the module `core.Globals`, as loaded by the bootstrap module loader, to create a new global environment which combines a bunch of in-language library defintions with the bindings of the original primitive environment.
+7. The core library's `main` &mdash; this is the code in `corelib/main` &mdash; uses the module `core.Globals`, as loaded by the bootstrap module loader, to create a new global environment which combines a bunch of in-language library defintions with the bindings of the original primitive environment.

 8. Using this more complete global environment, the core library's `main` then creates a new module system, and asks it to load the module `core.Globals`.
 It asks this module for the "full" global environment.
-    This full environment is returned to `lib/init.c`, which in turn returns it to `main/main.c`.
+    This full environment is returned to `core.ModuleSystem::run`, which in turn returns it to `lib/init.c`, which in turn returns it to `main/main.c`.

 9.  `main/main.c` looks up `runCommandLine` in the global environment, and calls it, passing it the original (arbitrary) command-line arguments.